 Who We Are

-This is accomplished by knowledgeable volunteers who have completed a 16-week, 60+ hour training program in home horticulture and remain certified on a yearly basis.
+Our volunteers complete a 16-week, 60+ hour training program in home horticulture and remain certified on a yearly basis.

 UC Master Gardeners are a primary resource for the dissemination of gardening information from the University of California to the Santa Clara County community.
 Learn more on the California Master Gardener website.